riccardomirarchi/nasastarsclassification/README.md

-# nasastarsclassification
+# NASA Stars CLassifications

 Extraction and manipulation of a dataset provided by NASA regarding star type classification with the main aim of prediction.

 dataset: https://www.kaggle.com/brsdincer/star-type-classification

 In this repo we analyze stars' data and plot some of the given infos.
-We used different plots such as Bar Charts, Scatterplots, Bubble Plots, Parallelal Categories Diagram and finalli Hertzsprung-Russel Diagram.
+We used different plots such as Bar Charts, Scatterplots, Bubble Plots, Parallelal Categories Diagram and finally Hertzsprung-Russel Diagram.

-# collaborators
+# Collaborators

 Erika Amato - 933680
 -> github account: https://github.com/itserika